AmarHadzic/WordleGameClone/README.md

 # Prerequisites
 Nothing needs to be downloaded in order to play this game.
 All that needs to be done is to click the link provided.

+# Important
+This currently does not work for mobile, you need a keyboard to input letters.